VijayRod/demo/container-storage/logs/identity-sp_managed.md

 This creates a managed user identity.

 ```
-# Replace the below with appropriate values.
+# Replace the below with appropriate values
 rgname=
 identityName="myIdentity$RANDOM"
 ```